Regnum Christi: History

+Beginnings and revised statutes

+The federation was founded by Marcial Maciel in 1959.
+The first draft of the statutes for Regnum Christi was written and promulgated the same year.
+The priestly branch, the Legionaries of Christ, had been founded previously by Maciel in 1941.
+The lay branch was founded in 1968, the consecrated women branch in 1969 and the lay consecrated men branch in 1975.

+On November 25, 2004 a revised set of statutes was approved for Regnum Christi.
+These statutes defined the goals, spirituality, and structure of Regnum Christi.
+Maciel led the federation until 2005.

+Controversies emerge

+The Legion of Christ and Regnum Christi have received criticism both from within and outside the Catholic Church.
+In the early 2000s, 77 former students from a Regnum Christi-run high school in Wakefield, Rhode Island, made a plea to the Vatican to close the school, citing psychological anguish, rigid schedules, manipulation, emotional abuse and isolation from families as they were forced to live like nuns.
+The women made their experiences public on a blog titled "49 Weeks a Year" as this was the amount of time they would be expected to spend at the boarding school, spending only 3 weeks with their families.

+Abuse by Marcial Maciel

-It was founded by Marcial Maciel, who led it until 2005.
-In 2006, Maciel was investigated by the Holy See and suspended from his ministry, initially over breaches of celibacy, and following public revelations later confirmed as sustained, over sexual abuse of minors.
+The congregation's founder, Marcial Maciel, led the federation until 2005.
+In 2006, he was investigated by the Holy See and suspended from his ministry, initially over breaches of celibacy, and following public revelations later confirmed as sustained, over sexual abuse of minors.
 Maciel died in 2008, aged 87.
 After Maciel's death, and following more revelations, Pope Benedict XVI ordered an apostolic visitation of the Legion of Christ 2009.
 At the conclusion of that visitation, Cardinal Velasio de Paolis was delegated to conduct a visitation of Regnum Christi.

-This investigation and reform of the Legionaries of Christ led to a reevaluation of the statutes of Regnum Christi that were written in 2004, and a deep reflection on the nature of Regnum Christi as a whole.
+The investigation and reform of the Legionaries of Christ led to a reevaluation of the statutes of Regnum Christi that were written in 2004, and a deep reflection on the nature of Regnum Christi as a whole.
 Members from all states in life participated in that reflection, as individuals and in groups, under the guidance of officials from the Holy See.
 A greater, fuller, and more nuanced vision of Regnum Christi emerged in that process, culminating in the 2019 statutes.
+The statutes of the Regnum Christi Federation were approved by the Holy See on May 31, 2019, after an extensive investigation and discernment on the part of the Holy See who led Regnum Christi and all of its federated institutions through a deep reformation and renewal process that began in 2009.
+Regnum Christi is dedicated to promoting the Catholic faith and evangelization.
+Their motto is "Thy Kingdom Come."